Quba

-Quba (Guba) is a city and the administrative centre of the Quba District of Azerbaijan.
-The city lies on the north-eastern slopes of Shahdag mountain, at an altitude of 600 metres above sea level, on the right bank of the Kudyal river.
-It has a population of 47,200 (2023).
+Quba (/az/) is a city and the administrative centre of the Quba District of Azerbaijan.
+The city lies on the northeastern slopes of Shahdag mountain, at an altitude of 600 m above sea level, on the right bank of the Kudyal River.
+In 2023, the city's population was 47,200.
+It is 168 km from the capital of Azerbaijan, Baku.